classdojo/policies/privacy.md

 > Basically,
 >
-> ClassDojo aims to be a very transparent company.
-We want to give you control, so that you can make meaningful choices when it comes to your information and how it is used.
+> At ClassDojo, we believe that more transparency is better.
+We try to give you control, with easy settings and options, so that you can make good choices when it comes to your information and how it is used.

 ### Can I opt-out of providing information?
 You can always decline to share personal information with us, or even block all cookies.
 However, it’s important to remember that many of ClassDojo’s features may not be accessible, or may not function properly - for example, we may not be able to remember your language preferences for you.

 > Basically,
 >
-> You can always opt-out of providing us information, though we may not be able to provide you with all of ClassDojo’s features.
+> You can always opt-out of providing us information, though we might not be able to provide you with all of ClassDojo’s features.

 ### How can I access and manage my personal information?